 In “Discussion” you set your preferences for how comments are handled, so the settings here are really up to you.
 I prefer to approve comments before they’re posted because of spam, and I also select “Show Avatars”.

-If your theme doesn’t come with good built in SEO, it’s a good idea to install a plugin for that.
-There are many to choose from, but my favorite is Yoast’s WordPress SEO.
-I have written about that a bit a more in the Plugins post, so check that out if you want to know more, but for now, go to Plugins and Add New and in the search window, type in wordpress seo and click search.
-Yoast’s WordPress SEO is usually the first one on the list.
+Even if your theme comes with good SEO built in, I recommend installing the Yoast SEO plugin.
+It comes with a LOT of valuable settings and tools.
+I have written about it more in depth in the Plugins post, but for now, go to Plugins and Add New and in the search window, type in seo.
+Yoast’s SEO is usually the first one on the list.
 Click on install now and then activate it.
 Once you do, you’ll see that an SEO listing shows up in your dashboard menu (far down, on the left).
-You can leave it as is, or you can go in and set things up the way you want.
+Click on each item to set it up.